2019 PICTURE BOOK RELEASE: SIX STINKY FEET AND A SASQUATCH

 The editorial director at New World Library in California has called this memoir “an important story” that’s “heart-wrenching, and deeply moving.”

-Two additional publishing projects (both nonfiction) are underway, related to my 2013 Camino de Santiago pilgrimage in France and Spain.
+Two future projects (both nonfiction) related to my 2013 Camino de Santiago pilgrimage in France and Spain, are in the works.

 2013 BOOK PUBLISHING